ytwguru/client/README.md

 npm init
 ```

-This is where you'll define basic information about your project (Name, description, author, ...).
+This is where you'll define basic information about your project (Name, description, author, so on).

 #### 2. Install dependencies